carolinapiro/airflow_and_azure_sandbox/README.md

 Also, some variables were defined in the UI too, to save the number of files that were found in the Blob Storage in previous runs of the DAG.

 ### Connections
-- id: "Http_Sandbox", type:
+- id: "Http_Sandbox", type: HTTP
+  host also specified.
-- id: "Blob_Sandbox", type:
+- id: "Blob_Sandbox", type: Azure Blob Storage (wasb) blob storage login and key also specified.
-- id: "SQL_Sandbox", type:
+- id: "SQL_Sandbox", type: Microsoft SQL Server (mssql) host, schema, login, password and port also specified.

 ### Variables
 - count_files_in_blob